 Speech and Language

-If your child is starting kindergarten soon, you may be directed to refer to your school district’s speech language pathologist or can chose to look into a private pay practice.
-For more information on speech and language support services for children over the age of 5, visit our School Health - Speech and Language resource section.
+Visit your family doctor to discuss your child’s speech delay.
+If your child is in school or starting kindergarten soon, you may be directed to refer to your school district’s speech language pathologist, or you may choose to look into a private service.